 As we worked on other projects, the team had conducted interviews to validate some of the assumptions about our customers.
 Using the data I had gathered about the types of content on the site and the needs of the customer, we met on multiple occasions in the "Post-It Paradise" room to work out a new navigation hierarchy for a new portal site.

-Our team is currently exploring ways to implement the new navigation hierarchy and content layout we've created.
+When I left, our team was exploring ways to implement the new navigation hierarchy and content layout we've created.
 The current portal site exists on an older version of SharePoint.
 We can continue to use SharePoint or move the the IBM DX platform depending on the development resources for this project.

-We have shown the mockups to various internal teams, but have not yet included customers, which I strongly advocate we do before we begin development.
+We had shown the mockups to various internal teams, but did not yet included customers, which I strongly advocated we do before we begin development.